nus-cs2113-AY1920S2/tp/docs/UserGuide.md

        Event is not found in the list.

+1. If you added an event with no date and time:

+       Datetime is not set.
+If you wish to add datetime, please enter the correct format:yyyy-MM-dd HHmm

-1. If there are no events under a calendar for a particular semester in its academic year:
+1. If there are no events in your event list under a particular semester and academic year:

        Unable to find any events for this time period.